 I believe there are major technology opportunities within the maritime industry.
 In Singapore, we also work closely with the MPA (Maritime and Port Authority of Singapore) in helping create a sustainable technology ecosystem that continuously evaluates the industry challenges, and identifies solutions through the utilization of new technologies and a collaborative approach.
 I believe the MPA effort is a world catalyst for maritime technology.
 When we talk about opportunities in the maritime industry, we must keep in mind that 70% of the shipping companies worldwide have 20 vessels or less.
 These companies need the efficiencies that technology can bring to operate safer and more efficiently, but that also means that the industry needs to come up with new and innovative commercial offerings to enable that segment of the market to massively adopt these technologies without major upfront investments.
 OSM is currently identifying partners, including startups, to create an ecosystem that allows us to create technology solutions that are cost-effective, simple to use, and sustainable, allowing businesses to make quicker and more accurate decisions based on facts.

 In my opinion, the biggest risk to adopt technology solutions in the maritime industry would be having the key business decision makers seeing digital transformation solely as an IT initiative.
 For a digital transformation to be successful, it is critical for the industry to approach it from a business perspective and consider the impact and ROI of initiatives like the use of IoT, for example.
-It is an exciting time for this traditional industry, but we must ensure that technology is implemented to resolve real problems rather than using technology as a marketing gimmick.Posted about 2 years ago
+It is an exciting time for this traditional industry, but we must ensure that technology is implemented to resolve real problems rather than using technology as a marketing gimmick.Posted over 2 years ago